dfinity/motoko/design/IDL.md

 ```

 The parameter and result lists are essentially treated as records, see below.
 That is, they are named, not positional.
-No name/id may occur twice in the same parameter list or in the same result list.
+The list of parameters must be shorter than 2^32 values and no name/id may occur twice in it.
+The same restrictions apply to the result list.

 #### Example
 ```